rparikh16/Data-Analysis-Project---Group-12/README.md

 - Average Household Income

 ### Outcome
+- 2023 Deliquency rate/foreclosure rate
-- How do the historic deliquiency and foreclosure rates along with the different features predict the deliquency rates and property foreclosures for the next year by province and nation?
+How do the historic deliquiency and foreclosure rates along with the different features predict the deliquency rates and property foreclosures for the next year by province and nation?
 Goal is determine if we see a rise in mortgage arrears this year due to a potential housing market crash?